PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 ### Review third party integrations before enabling them

-Many third party integrations to Kubernetes may alter the security profile of your cluster.
+Many third party integrations to PlaidCloud may alter the security profile of your cluster.
 When enabling an integration, always review the permissions that an extension requests before granting it access.
 For example, many security integrations may request access to view all secrets on your cluster which is effectively making that component a cluster admin.
 When in doubt,